 To cut that long tail off, you should change your password with the breached service as soon as you reasonably can.
 While you’re at it, it may be good to check for other breaches that affect your accounts by visiting security researcher Troy Hunt's haveibeenpwned.com, where you can enter in the email addresses you’ve used to register online accounts, and see other sites and services where you should strongly consider changing your password.

 Many websites and apps ultimately need to be able to know what your password is in order to make sure you’re the one logging in and not someone pretending to be you.
 As a result, they have to store your username and password.
 Typically, your password will live in a database containing the passwords of every user for that service.
 This makes it a valuable target for an attacker, and because of that, industry standards and guidelines aim to make it difficult for an attacker to see every password without hacking into additional systems.

 When you’re notified of a password breach, you may read something about “hashing” and “salting.”
 Sadly, this has nothing to do with cooking potatoes.
 Hashing means that data — in this case your password — was scrambled into a long, fixed-length chunk of encoded text using a mathematical hashing algorithm.
 The resulting hashes look like this for the top ten most popular passwords:

 |Password text||Password hash (SHA-128 algorithm)|

 This adds some protection to the list, since every hashed password in a breached database would need to be decoded before finding out what the actual password is.
-Hashing, however, is easily reversible if you already know what password the hash was based on.
-If the hash for “password1234” is already known (it is) from a previous breach where you or someone else used the same password, then there’s no need for a computer to “crack” the password—it can just look it up from the list of known passwords from that breach, instantly.
+Hashing, however, is easily reversible if an adversary already knows what password the hash was based on.
+If the hash for “password1234” is already known (it is) from a previous breach where you or someone else used the same password, then there’s no need for a computer to “crack” the password — it can just look it up from the list of known passwords from that breach, instantly.